flyingcloud-code/cursor-rule-collection/RIPER/RIPER-5_MULTIDIMENSIONAL_THINKING-AGENT_EXECUTION_PROTOCOL.md

 - Seeking feedback on approaches
 - Exploring architectural alternatives
 - Documenting findings in the "Proposed Solution" section
-- Using file tools to update the 'Proposed Solution' section of the task file
+- Using file tools to update the 'Proposed Solution' section of the [dev_progress.md]

 **Forbidden**:
 - Specific planning